RitwikSrivastava/sdk/docs/dm-sdk-approach-b-blog.md

 Adobe Dynamic Media (DM) is the enterprise image service built into AEM: it handles Smart Imaging, responsive cropping, format conversion (WebP, AVIF), and CDN-accelerated delivery.
 When an author selects an asset from the AEM DAM for use on an EDS page, DM provides a delivery URL — a direct link to the asset on the DM CDN.

-In Universal Editor, authors click an image field and the Content Advisor picker opens.
+In Universal Editor, authors click an image field and the Custom Content Advisor picker opens.
 They browse the DAM, select an image, and confirm.
 Simple.

 What happens behind the scenes is where things get interesting.